miew-miew/miew-miew/README.md

   -  Building server-side applications with Laravel and/or Node.js.
   - Diving into MySql and MongoDB for efficient and scalable database management.

-##👯 I’m looking for an apprenticeship to expand my knowledge
+## 🌱 I'm looking for an apprenticeship to expand my knowledge

 ## 📬 Get in Touch